How One Hockey Mom Streams 30+ Youth Hockey Games Solo Each Season

 — Summer on discovering KeepTheScore

-Summer travels to tournaments with a compact setup: Microsoft Surface running OBS Studio, phone camera, Elgato Stream Deck, personal WiFi hotspot, and a pop-up tray to hold everything.
+Summer travels to tournaments with a compact rig: Microsoft Surface running OBS Studio, phone camera, Elgato Stream Deck, personal WiFi hotspot, and a pop-up tray to hold it all.

-1. Customizes KeepTheScore hockey scoreboard with team colors and logos
+1. Customize KeepTheScore hockey scoreboard with team colors and logos

-2. Sets up OBS Studio overlays with sponsor graphics
+2. Set up OBS Studio overlays with sponsor graphics

 "I actually send the link to another parent on my team and I have her run the scoreboard clock and score for me to help.
 Like I said, anything I can do less of to make the call more accurate is better."